 - Union Food Court: lower level eateries with seating for 600 people, toilets

 A train station has stood on this spot since the mid 1800s.
 The current Toronto Union Station was designed by the Montreal architecture firm of G.A.
 Ross and R.H.
 MacDonald.
 Though construction began during World War I, the station officially did not open until 1927.
 The ribbon cutting ceremony was led by Prince Edward, Prince of Wales (future King Edward VIII).
 This National Historic Landmark was inspired by the Beaux-Arts style from Paris and everyone agrees that it is an absolute gem.
 Truly, one of the best examples of Beaux-Arts in all of Canada.

-If you are entering the station from its main entrance on Front Street, the impressive colonnade wrapped around the exterior —- 22 columns in total —- will immediately grab your eye.
+If you are entering the station from its main entrance on Front Street, you'll pass through an impressive colonnade wrapped around the exterior, 22 columns in total.
 But the real highlight of the original station is the lavish Great Hall.
 The two-story high hall, built from limestone with a magnificent marble tile floor and dramatic windows, is now the station’s ticket lobby.
-If you are going to be at Toronto Union Station, you cannot miss seeing the Great Hall.
 And you can get a taste of what the station would have looked like in 1927 when you stroll along the Front Street Promenade.
 Each retail shop retains the original store front from when the station opened.

 Stunning in its historical architecture, Toronto Union Station also connects the past to the bright future of the city.
 Currently, the station is undergoing a multi million revitalization project due to be completed at the end of 2020.
 Keeping the rich history and origin design of the building, the project aims to modernize the station providing an enhanced experience for all visitors.